 Visitors are welcome during the week anytime.
-ALL VISITORS must check-in and out of the Dining Hall and receive a visitor tag.
+ALL VISITORS must check-in and out at the Trading Post and receive a visitor tag.
 There is NO formal visitor night for Cub Adventure Camp.

 Meals for visitors are available at \$8.00 per person per meal payable at the Dining Hall prior to meals.